-Roy Nott (Aberdeen, WA): President & CEO, Paneltech
+Roy Nott (Aberdeen, WA): Former President & CEO, Paneltech

 "As a businessman I believe that protecting our natural environment is a key to providing steady and sustainable income to our rural economies.
 Here in Grays Harbor, salmon sport fishing, clamming, bird watching and other forms of outdoor recreation all contribute to our local economic health and are critical to attracting and retaining the highly skilled employees that growing, technology-based companies like ours will require."

 Tim McNulty (Sequim, WA): Author (Olympic National Park: A Natural History) and Conservationist